Attack vs 2-3 Zone

 5 places themselves strategically to generate passing angles and anticipate defensive moves.
 Shooting guard adjusts position to facilitate ball movement and anticipate the defense.
 1 moves strategically to provide new passing lanes and open space.

-Attack vs 2-3 Zone - STEP 4: Small forward alters position to create defensive mismatches and penetration options
+Basketball play attack vs 2-3 zone, step 4: small forward alters position to create defensive mismatches and penetration options

 Small forward alters position to create defensive mismatches and penetration options.